I recently made my first trip to Jakarta in May. The only word that came to mind when I discovered I was going was, ‘okay’.

 He never really asked why, but looking back I’m sure it’s what he was thinking.
 The surprised tone of his voice started to make sense the second we arrived.
 As soon as we left Soekarno–Hatta International Airport, we entered the first round of Jakarta traffic.
 Suffice it to say, I’d hoped for a better welcome, especially after a 14-hour flight from London and a 2-hour transfer in Singapore.

-My hotel was based in Dharmawangsa Square and conveniently connected to a shopping mall.
+Our hotel was based in Dharmawangsa Square and conveniently connected to a shopping mall.
 Away from the busy roads, it’s a quiet, green and residential part of Jakarta.
 The large gated homes give the impression of a semi-affluent neighbourhood.
 There are a few local restaurants that also looked promising (at least from the outside).

 The jetlag and grogginess from the flight got the better of me, meaning dinner that night was at a local restaurant inside the mall.
 After trying a so-so version of the Indonesian national dish, Nasi Goreng, I headed straight to bed.